zkoss/zk-mvvm-book/data_binding/global_command_binding.md

 Notification
 ------------
-Assume we have 2 areas in a page, one is main area for adding items and another is list area for displaying items.
+Assume we have 2 areas on a page, one is the main area for adding items and another is the list area for displaying items.
 Each area is bound to a ViewModel.
-Two ViewModels can access the same item list from single data source, for simplification we use a static list as data source.
-The main issue is how to notify another ViewModel to refresh item list after we click the "Add" button (add a new item).
-We can achieve it by binding "Add" button's onClick event to a global command of list area's ViewModel and in that global command we refresh the item list and notify related properties change to update View.
+Two ViewModels can access the same item list from a single data source, for simplification we use a static list as a data source.
+The main issue is how to notify another ViewModel to refresh the item list after we click the "Add" button (add a new item).
+We can achieve it by binding the "Add" button's onClick event to a global command of the list area's ViewModel and in that global command we refresh the item list and notify related properties to change to update View.

 The interface looks like this: